rachelsanders/Flask-FeatureFlags/README.md

 Installation
 ============

-Installing is simple with pip:
+Installing from source is easy.
+Download the source code, then run this:

+    $ cd Flask-FeatureFlags
-    $ pip install flask_featureflags
+    $ python setup.py install

 Setup